 AWS automatically transcribes audio data collected from players into audio transcription files.
 These files are not shared further by AWS and are not used by AWS for anything but the work we ask them to do for us.
 We then share these files with game-makers to help with their game research.

-Agora records your webcam (if enabled), your audio, screen sharing (if enabled) during interviews and moderated playtests.
+Agora records your webcam (if enabled), your audio, screen sharing (if enabled) during interviews and Live playtests.
 They share the recordings with us, and we share them with the game makers to help them with their game research.

 What Rights do you have over your data?